ruby/ruby/doc/exceptions.md

 ##### Global Variables

-Two read-only global variables always have +nil+ value except in a rescue clause;
+Two read-only global variables always have `nil` value except in a rescue clause;
 there: